 Numerical modelling can provide insights on the long-term fluxes and processes associated with the volatile cycling and distribution on Earth.
-This research project will make use of cutting-edge numerical methods which simultaneously reproduce the petrological-thermomechanical behaviour of fluid-rock systems (e.g., Faccenda et al., 2009, 2012; Faccenda, 2014), in order to model processes related to volatile recycling, deep metasomatization of the mantle and its subsequent degassing.
+This research project will make use of cutting-edge numerical methods which simultaneously reproduce the petrological-thermomechanical behaviour of fluid-rock systems (e.g., Faccenda et al., 2009, 2012; Faccenda, 2014), with the aim of improving our understanding of processes related to volatile recycling, deep metasomatization of the mantle and its subsequent degassing through magmatic events.